razshare/frizzante/CONTRIBUTING.md

 ### Encapsulation

-Structures and packages **must not** declare private members.
+Structures and packages **must** export all members.

-All package functions, variables and structure properties **must always be public**.
+All package functions, variables and structure fields **must always be exported**.

 ```go
 //package1/types.go